Ivanitchoo/Ivanitchoo/README.md

 - 👋 Hi, I’m @Ivanitchoo
-- 👀 I’m an aspiring web software developer and i'm interested in software developing and data analysis.
+- 👀 I’m an aspiring web developer and i'm interested in software developing and data analysis.
 - 🌱 I’m currently learning Python for Development.
 - 💞️ I’m looking to collaborate with other developers.
 - 📫 How to reach me: ivan.mangunyane@outlook.com